dbanetto/uni/pen-lab/report.md

 If the Bank did want this a possible mitigation would be to use a tool like `Fail2Ban` to prevent brute force attacks on default users like `mysql` or leaked user names.
-This would mitigate brute force attacks but would not help to prevent a user with stolen credentials outside of the network accessing the database.
+This would mitigate brute force attacks from a single host but would not help to prevent a distributed brute force attack or a user with stolen credentials outside of the network accessing the database.
 A possible solution would be to configure the service to use a two factor login for MySQL.